predrag-viceic/kde-on-pitop/README.md

 It the system hangs on reboot task (may happen), just Ctrl-C and restart the playbook.

+When everything is installed, your pi will be rebooted one more time and greet you with the KDM login screen.
+After login, press Alt-Shift-F12 to disable desktop effects.
+This can be done permanently in K-> System settings-> Desktop effects

 ## Play a movie with omxplayer